InvoicingBuilder/InvoicingBuilder/README.md

 It’s designed to handle real-world billing, not just basic demo invoices.

----
+## For Clockify users

-For Clockify users: InvoicingBuilder is available as an external add-on in the [Clockify Marketplace](https://marketplace.cake.com/addons/1bdd9fc5-8d1d-4557-979f-8b885cb3b97b).
+InvoicingBuilder is available as an external add-on in the [Clockify Marketplace](https://marketplace.cake.com/addons/1bdd9fc5-8d1d-4557-979f-8b885cb3b97b).
 Connect your Clockify account, bring in tracked time, map it to your invoice template, and create an invoice without re-entering your time entries.

 ---